abhisheksubbu/abhisheksubbu.github.io/about.md

     </ol>
   </nav>
 </div>
 My name is **Abhishek Sivasubramanian**.
 I have an experience of more than 12 years in IT Industry.
 I have worked on many IT initiatives inside & outside corporations to learn & share industry knowledge to students & technical enthusiasts.
 I speak, write, teach, learn and code most of my time in a day.
-I teach & blog about technology, mathematics & science.
+I teach & blog about technology especially on Salesforce, Programming and Solution Design.

 ### Skills